dilawar/magika/README.md

 ## Highlights

-- Available as a Python command line, a Python API, and an experimental TFJS version (which powers our [web demo](https://google.github.io/magika/)).
+- Available as a command line (written in Rust), a Python API, a Rust API, and an experimental TFJS version (which powers our [web demo](https://google.github.io/magika/)).
-- Trained on a dataset of over 25M files across more than 100 content types.
+- Trained on a dataset of almost 100M files across more than 200 content types.
-- On our evaluation, Magika achieves 99%+ average precision and recall, outperforming existing approaches.
+- On our evaluation, Magika achieves close to 99% average precision and recall, outperforming existing approaches.
-- More than 100 content types (see [full list](./docs/supported_content_types_list.md)).
+- More than 200 content types (see [supported content types by our latest model](https://github.com/google/magika/assets/models/standard_v2_1/README.md)).
-- After the model is loaded (this is a one-off overhead), the inference time is about 5ms per file.
+- After the model is loaded (this is a one-off overhead), the inference time is about 5ms/10ms per file, depending on your environment.
-- Batching: You can pass to the command line and API multiple files at the same time, and Magika will use batching to speed up the inference time.
-You can invoke Magika with even thousands of files at the same time.
+- You can invoke Magika with even thousands of files at the same time.
 You can also use `-r` for recursively scanning a directory.
 - Near-constant inference time independently from the file size; Magika only uses a limited subset of the file's bytes.
 - Magika uses a per-content-type threshold system that determines whether to "trust" the prediction for the model, or whether to return a generic label, such as "Generic text document" or "Unknown binary data".
+No additional tuning is required.
 - Support three different prediction modes, which tweak the tolerance to errors: `high-confidence`, `medium-confidence`, and `best-guess`.
-- It's open source!
-(And more is yet to come.)

-For more details, see the documentation for the [python package](./docs/python.md) and for the [js package](./js/README.md) (dev [docs](./docs/js.md)).
+- The client and bindings are already open source!
+(And we are working on open sourcing the rest of the code base.)

 ## Table of Contents